necoweb3/samsunmarketintel/README.md

 In short: the user provides a Polymarket link, a market question, or a news event.
 Samsun Market Intel now runs as a two-layer analysis product:

-1. **Base layer:** OpenDeepSearch -> ROMA-style review -> CryptoAnalystBench quality check when relevant -> answer.
+1. **Base layer:** OpenDeepSearch -> ROMA review -> CryptoAnalystBench quality check when relevant -> answer.
 2. **x402 upgrade layer:** Circle x402 paid services run as a separate evidence pass.
-BlockRun, Tavily, Exa/Parallel, market-data, social, and other relevant services run first; Perplexity Deep Research runs after that; the combined paid evidence then goes into ROMA-style review and, when needed, CryptoAnalystBench quality control.
+BlockRun, Tavily, Exa/Parallel, market-data, social, and other relevant services run first; Perplexity Deep Research runs after that; the combined paid evidence then goes into ROMA review and, when needed, CryptoAnalystBench quality control.

-The x402 layer does **not** send paid results back into OpenDeepSearch.
-OpenDeepSearch is the base research layer; x402 is the paid evidence upgrade layer.

 The result explains which outcome makes more sense, what evidence is missing, where the market price looks wrong, how to size a position if one is to be opened, and when to wait instead.

-The product does not place bets automatically.
+The agent does not place bets automatically.
 The agent only prepares a manual trade intent; no wallet transaction or bet execution happens without user approval.
 If desired, this intent can be recorded as a proof/receipt on Arc Testnet.

 ## Why Is This Needed?